zacanger/niddesa/text/generated-translations/cullaniddesa/21-sinhala-google.md

 Is adherent.

 [APZ 94.5] (# apz94.5) # apz94.5 .ref .apz} "Dead man's gap" is nectar
-Nirvana goes.
-Is there a consolation of all those editions, of all the subdivisions If there is an exclusion, it is the quenched Nirvana called Trishanaksha.
+Nibbana goes.
+Is there a consolation of all those editions, of all the subdivisions If there is an exclusion, it is the quenched Nibbana called Trishanaksha.
 Goes to the abyss of the dead "means comes to the abyss of the decrepit, the abyss Sees, sees the distance, that is.